Kansas City, Kansas

 County seat: Kansas City in Kansas City Kansas City urbane area's metros/cities and counties

-Cities in Kansas - County seats in Kansas - Cities in Kansas City urbane region - Cities in Wyandotte County, Kansas - Populated places established in 1868 - Kansas City, Kansas - Consolidated city-counties in the United States - Kansas populated places on the Missouri River
+Categories: Cities in Kansas - County seats in Kansas - Cities in Kansas City urbane region - Cities in Wyandotte County, Kansas - Populated places established in 1868 - Kansas City, Kansas - Consolidated city-counties in the United States - Kansas populated places on the Missouri River